 available through the General Board of Higher Education and Ministry in Nashville,

-selection.
 A FAFSA must be filed to determine eligibility.
-Scholarships, available
+Scholarships, available to four or

 United Methodist Foundation Scholars Program

 The purpose of the scholars program is to value-centered education in a Christian

 context in United Methodist-related institutions through scholarship assistance to